ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Methods

 \subsubsection{Tracking Algorithm: BYTE}

-BYTE is an algorithm widely used in the Computer Vision domain for MOT \citep{zhang_2022}.
-BYTE is a simple yet effective data-association method.
-In contrast to other data-association algorithm, BYTE retains almost every detection box, separating them in low- and high-score ones.
+BYTE is a simple and effective data-association algorithm widely used in the Computer Vision domain for MOT \citep{zhang_2022}.
+In contrast to other data-association algorithms, BYTE retains almost every detection box, separating them in low- and high-score ones.

-The algorithm can be tuned through several hyper-parameters: the \textit{Track Buffer} defines the maximum number of frames (i.e., 6-hourly time-steps in our case) that can miss after which a track is labeled as \textit{lost}; \textit{Track Threshold} sets the confidence upper bound to consider a detection as valid; and the \textit{Match Threshold} defines the minimum Intersection-over-Union (IoU) overlap required to join two consecutive detections to the same track.
+The algorithm can be tuned through several hyper-parameters: the \textit{Track Buffer} defines the maximum number of frames (i.e., 6-hourly time-steps in our case) that can miss after which a \textit{lost} track is labeled as \textit{removed}; \textit{Track Threshold} sets the confidence upper bound to consider a detection as valid; and the \textit{Match Threshold} defines the minimum Intersection-over-Union (IoU) overlap required to join two consecutive detections to the same track.

-In this work, TC centers predicted by the \textit{localization} model are labeled with the probability score estimated by the \textit{classification} model and enclosed in a bounding box of size $21 \times 21$ pixels.
+In this work, TC centers predicted by the \textit{localization} model are labeled with the probability score estimated by the \textit{classification} model and enclosed in a bounding box of size $31 \times 31$ pixels.
 The boxed detections are then processed by BYTE to reconstruct the TC tracks.
-To ensure physical consistency, BYTE's outputs are post-processed with additional physical constraints.
+To ensure physical consistency, we filter BYTE's outputs with additional physical constraints.
 We discard detections originated above $30^{\circ}$ of latitude, similarly to other state-of-the-art TC trackers \citep{hodges_2017}.
-Furthermore, following \cite{scoccimarro2017} and \cite{zhao2009}, we tune the bounding box size and other hyper-parameters to enforce maximum TC displacements of $400$ km between consecutive 6-hourly time-steps, and discard all the tracks lasting less than 3 days (i.e., equivalent to 12 6-hourly time-steps).
-Appendix \ref{sect:appendix_a} provides full details on BYTE's parameters tuning.
+Furthermore, following \cite{scoccimarro2017} and \cite{zhao2009}, we set the bounding box size and other hyper-parameters to enforce maximum TC displacements of $400$ km between consecutive 6-hourly time-steps, and discard all the tracks lasting less than 3 days (i.e., equivalent to 12 6-hourly time-steps).
+Appendix \ref{sect:appendix_a} provides full details on BYTE's parameters optimization.